 CACT Deficiency Versus CPT2 Deficiency

 Fatty acid oxidation disorders are all related to the way the body metabolizes fat, but they are also all unique with slight differences.
-At International Network for Fatty Acid Oxidation Research and Management, we are comparing the CACT deficiency versus the CPT2 deficiency and looking at similarities and differences.
+At International Network for Fatty Acid Oxidation Research and Management (INFORM), we are comparing the CACT deficiency versus the CPT2 deficiency and looking at similarities and differences.

 Similarities Between CACT Deficiency and CPT2 Deficiency

 When looking at the CACT deficiency versus the CPT2 deficiency, it is important to start by looking at their many similarities.
 Both are fatty acid oxidation disorders or FAODs.
 Both are also genetic disorders that come from recessive genes; this means the affected person needs to inherit both recessive genes in order to have the disorder.